A semiparametric generalized exponential regression model with a principled distance-based prior: Prior Specification

 The PC prior is an informative proper prior that exhibits robustness properties of high quality and invariance under reparameterization.
 It aims to penalize the complexity that arises when we move from a simpler base model to a more complex one, thereby preventing overfitting and adhering to \textit{Occam’s razor principle} \citep{simpson2017penalising}.
 By using the PC prior, we uphold the \textit{principle of parsimony}, which suggests a preference for simpler models until sufficient evidence supports more complex alternatives.

 The PC prior is established based on the statistical difference between the proposed complex model and its base model.
-We quantify this distance using the Kullback-Leibler divergence (KLD) \citep{kullback1951information}.
-KLD is an information-based measure that essentially measures how much information we lose when we substitute a complex model having PDF $f$ with its simpler version having PDF $g$.
-For the GE distribution, the exponential distribution is commonly selected as the appropriate base model.
-Hence, for our purposes, we consider $f$ as the GE PDF and $g$ as the exponential PDF.
+We quantify this distance using the Kullback-Leibler divergence (KLD) \citep{kullback1951information}, which essentially measures the information loss when we substitute a complex model with PDF $f$ with its simpler version with PDF $g$.
+The exponential distribution is a natural choice as the appropriate base model for the GE distribution.
+Hence, for our purposes, we consider $f$ and $g$ as the GE and exponential densities, respectively.